genexus-books/Saia/saia-docs/docs/UpdatesLog.md

 ## Log

+### December 6th

+* New back office design.
+* Access to the Playground from the back office to chat with the assistants defined in the project.
+* Upload images for analysis with GPT-4 Vision.
+* Google Analytics support at the front end.
+* Keep a thread of conversation when chatting with documents.

 ### November 6th

 * The following OpenAI models are supported: GTP-4 Turbo (gpt-4-1106-preview), GPT-3.5 Turbo (gpt-3.5-turbo-1106), and GPT-4 Vision (gpt-4-vision-preview).